ukothuri/BottomSheetJetPack/README.md

 ## Usage

-The `MainActivity` sets the content view to `MainScreen`, which includes a button to toggle the visibility of the bottom sheet.
+The `MainActivity` sets the content view to `BottomSheetScreen`, which includes a button to toggle the visibility of the bottom sheet.
 The `BottomSheetContent` composable is used to define the content of the bottom sheet.

 Example usage in `MainActivity`:
 ```kotlin